 Companies are competing to build the future.
 Very cool bleeding-edge goods and services will come to market every year, pushing boundaries and bank accounts.
 We hype for next year even before we've paid for this year.

 But all that old stuff is still here too - store clearance, thrift stores and garage/estate sales.
 So much surplus stuff that it's kind of a problem.
-Pat yourself on the back if you can park in the garage (I can't).
+Pat yourself on the back if you can park in your garage (I can't).
 Houses are overflowing into storage units.

-Celebrate our ancestors by living like they did.There are people building homesteads, traveling in vans, and building tiny houses.
+There are people living on homesteads, traveling in vans, and building tiny houses.
 There's one guy living in 1940s.
 Maybe folks are taking a breather.
-It's great to see people being picky - not just eating everything being served.
+It's great to see people being picky - not just consuming every new thing.

 No comments: